senba1000m3/ai-chatbot-prompt-test/README.md

 	UPSTASH_REDIS_REST_TOKEN={}
 	```
 2. Run `pnpm install`.
+3. Run `pnpm drizzle:mgr` to apply schema migrations to your Neon database for the first time (shorthand for `drizzle-kit migrate --config drizzle.config.ts`).
-3. Run the development server using `pnpm dev`.
+4. Run the development server using `pnpm dev`.
-4. In case the default language doesn't appear to be en-US, you could always change it at the homepage or in the chat sidebar footer.
+5. In case the default language doesn't appear to be en-US, you could always change it at the homepage or in the chat sidebar footer.
-5. After logging in with Google OAuth ("Get Started" button in the hompage) and automatically navigated to the `/chat` page, try asking the AI a question.
+6. After logging in with Google OAuth ("Get Started" button in the hompage) and automatically navigated to the `/chat` page, try asking the AI a question.

 > [!WARNING]
 > The website is not fully debugged.
 Though things may work under the hood, some states might not update immediately.
 If something behaves strangely, try refreshing the page.